mcgizzle/Distributed-Argon/README.md

 A distributed implementation of [argon](https://github.com/rubik/argon) built using Cloud Haskell with a PostgreSQL database.

 ## About

 Distributed-Argon uses cloud haskell, implementing the _work-stealing_ and the _master/slave_ algorithm, for distributing the workload of argon, a library which measures code complexity.

 The program accepts a GitHub repository and then calculates the complexity for every file of every commit in the project, storing the results in a database.
 I created another repository [Charting-Complexity]() to generate the graphs.

 ## Implementation

 I decided to implement two algorithms and graph their results against eachother.

 1. Work-Stealing

-A __worker__ nodes __steal__ work from the manager. the __manager__ sends each file to on a first-come-first-serve basis.
+A __worker__ nodes __steal__ work from the manager. the __manager__ sends each file on a first-come-first-serve basis.
 The __workers__ evaluate the complexity, return the result and request more work from the manager.
 This implementation is often referred to as the self-scheduling or work-stealing pattern.

 [Link to implementation in the source](https://github.com/McGizzle/Distributed-Argon/blob/aa160c1d58f0ce72e3940e10a3876750533cc077/src/Lib.hs#L100)